JoshuaWeiWang/Task-2-of-the-AMP-Code-Question/README.md

 * #t%
 * ir!

+The output is as follows:

+* The decoded script is: This$#is% Matrix#  %!
-The final decoded script is: This is Matrix# %!
+* The final decoded script is: This is Matrix# %!